• Skip to main content

 Watermelon Basil Salad

-This healthy, watermelon salad with basil is fresh and fruity with a great combination of textures and flavors.
-It’s served over a bed of leafy greens and topped with a refreshing watermelon reduction vinaigrette.
+This healthy, watermelon basil salad is fresh and fruity with a great combination of textures and flavors.
+It’s served over a bed of leafy greens and topped with a refreshing, homemade, watermelon reduction vinaigrette.

 Potato Galette with Basil Pesto

-If you are craving a savory pie with delicious flavors but simple steps, this potato galette recipe will hit the spot.
+If you are craving a savory pie with delicious flavors but simple steps, this potato galette smothered in basil pesto will hit the spot.

 Burrata Salad With Basil Pesto Dressing

-This recipe takes a fresh piece of burrata and surrounds it with chopped tomatoes, leafy greens and a flavorful pesto dressing.
+This burrata salad recipe takes a fresh piece of burrata cheese and surrounds it with chopped tomatoes, leafy greens and a flavorful basil pesto dressing.

 Caprese Pesto Pasta Salad

-Cool and refreshing, this Caprese pasta salad takes a classic summer dish and adds a delicious Italian twist.
+Cool and refreshing, this easy Caprese pasta salad takes a classic summer dish and adds a delicious Italian twist.
+This recipe combines cooked pasta with a blend of basil, tomatoes and bite-sized balls of mozzarella cheese that add a light creaminess to the dish.

 Caprese Skewers

-These caprese and prosciutto mini skewers are small, delicious and perfect for snacking while you're watching the ball drop or pouring another glass of champagne.
+These caprese and prosciutto mini skewers for New Year's Eve are small, delicious and perfect for snacking while you're watching the ball drop or pouring another glass of champagne.

-This creamy Tuscan chicken with sun-dried tomatoes and kale is an easy week-night dinner that will take only 30 minutes of your time.
+This electric skillet creamy Tuscan chicken with sun-dried tomatoes and kale is an easy week-night dinner that will take only 30 minutes of your time.

 Electric skillet fried fish on a plate with basil pesto in the background and basil leaves on the dish.

-Our recipe is a slightly more sophisticated and mature take on the drink while still being just as easy to put together.
-Whether it’s for a party, a front yard stand, or just to cool off in the summer heat, this step by step guide for making lemonade with real lemon will knock your socks off long before you jump in the pool.
+My recipe tutorial for how to make lemonade from scratch is a slightly more sophisticated and mature take on the drink while still being just as easy to put together.
+Whether it’s for a party, a front yard stand, or just to cool off in the summer heat, this delicious summer drink with real lemon will knock your socks off.

 Caprese Salad

-This Bocconcini Caprese is the perfect balance of refreshing fresh veggies, delicious cheese, and zesty balsamic vinegar.
+Are you looking for a light dish for those hot summer nights?
+This fancy caprese salad with cherry tomatoes and balsamic is the perfect balance of refreshing fresh veggies, delicious bocconcini cheese, and zesty balsamic vinegar.

-These shrimp and rosemary skewers with rum-soaked pineapple wedges will absolutely be a hit at your party.
-The liquor-infused fruit is a fun addition to the savory shrimp.
+These grilled shrimp on rosemary skewers with rum-soaked pineapple wedges will absolutely be a hit at your party.
+The sweet, liquor-infused fruit is a fun and tasty addition to the savory shrimp.

 Basil Nutrition Information